EllaJia/game-kill-that-ball/readme.md

 ## For both modes:
 Right Click : Control Movement

-Press Q + Left Mouse: Shoot at the direction
+Press Q + Left Click: Shoot at the direction

-Press F + Left Mouse: Dash
+Press F + Left Click: Dash

 ## For Multiple Mode only: